 Rhodes Old Town is one of the oldest medieval towns in Europe and today is one of the best-preserved with highlights including the Palace of the Grand Masters and the Street of the Knights.
 The Old Town walls remain in place and one of the highlights of a visit is walking atop them.
 From the moment you pass through one of the Old Town Gates, it feels like taking a step back in time.
 The cobbled maze of streets are lined with quaint restaurants and shops and it’s easy to lose all sense of time and direction.
 Rhodes Old Town is listed as one of the UNESCO World Sites in Greece.

 6 | Rhodes Acropolis

-The Acropolis of Rhodes dates back to between the 3rd and the 5th Century BC and is located a few kilometers outside the Old Town of Rhodes.
+The Acropolis of Rhodes dates back to between the 3rd and the 5th Century BC and is located a few kilometres outside the Old Town of Rhodes.
 The site is made up of the restored Temple of Apollo, a stadium and a theatre.
-Although not as spectacular as the aforementioned Lindos Acropolis, the views make this a Rhodes must see.
+Although not as spectacular as the aforementioned Lindos Acropolis, the views make this a Rhodes must-see.

 7 | Monastery of Tsambika

 Located on the east coast of Rhodes, the Byzantine church is dedicated to the Blessed Virgin Mary.
 Legend has it that if a woman wanting to become pregnant climbs the 292 steps to the monastery and prays to the Virgin Mary they will be granted a child within a year.
 As a thank you some of the women have named their Tsambikos or Tsambika.

 8 | Asklipio